July 2019 - Mark Anderson joins as Chief Executive Officer of Connect Airways

 2003 - Flybe voted the ‘Most Recommended UK Low Fares Airline’ by Holiday Which?
 Magazine

-The franchise partnership with Air France continued to expand in 1997 to include Birmingham International to Paris Charles de Gaulle and Glasgow for which 3 more BAe 146 aircraft were acquired.
+1997 - The franchise partnership with Air France continued to expand to include Birmingham International to Paris Charles de Gaulle and Glasgow for which 3 more BAe 146 aircraft were acquired.

-In 1993 Business Class service was launched, making Jersey European Airways the first domestic airline to offer two classes.
+1993 - Business Class service was launched, making Jersey European Airways the first domestic airline to offer two classes.

-Jersey European Airways and Spacegrand were initially run separately until 1985 when they were amalgamated and Exeter became the airline’s headquarters and base for Technical Services.
+1985 - Jersey European Airways and Spacegrand were amalgamated and Exeter became the airline’s headquarters and base for Technical Services.

-Jersey European Airways was formed and began operating regional services from Jersey in 1979.
+1979 - Jersey European Airways was formed and began operating regional services from Jersey.